 Ricky Ponting declines England vacancy

-In a recent interview with Sanjana Ganesan for The ICC Review, Pont𓄧ing emphasized that international coaching roles are not suitable for him at this p🔜oint in his life due to his numerous commitments.
+In a recent interview with Sanjana Ganesꦿan for The ICC Review, Ponting emphasized that international coaching roles are not suitable for h𒆙im at this point in his life due to his numerous commitments.

 Mott’s exit has left a prestigious vacancy in England Cricket, prompting speculation about potential successors, including Ponting.
 However, the former Australian captain has made it clear that he has no intention of stepping into the role.
 “No, I wouldn’t ever consider doing that actually,” Ponting stated when asked about the coaching position.
 “International jobs for me right now are not where my life is at because there’s just so much more time taken up with an international job.”